-Replacing asphalt with rubber in the rail flangeways will allow Alaska Railroad crews to more quickly perform routine maintenance, such as track inspection and general repair to rails and hardware.
+Replacing asphalt with rubber in the rail flangeways allows Alaska Railroad (ARRC) crews to more quickly perform routine maintenance, such as track inspection and general repair to rails and hardware.
 Faster maintenance will decrease traffic delays due to down time.
 Maintaining an even, supported concrete surface will prevent panels from rocking, shifting and cracking under the weight of a train, thus improving transportation safety and efficiency.